PratimaYadav22/AWSFullStackProject/README.md

 6. Go to Script Directory and run the keypairCreation.bat  for key pair creation for EC2 instance to make sure that the keypair exists if not then it will create a new one:
    - cd ../../script/
    - .\keypairCreation.bat
-8. Now go to root directory. (i.e. in fovus1project)
+8. Now go to root directory. (i.e. in FovusFullStackProject)
    - cd ..
 9. cdk bootstrap
 10. cdk deploy